flaviagiammarino/blog-website/docs/_sources/blog/chronos_bedrock.rst.txt

     </p>

-The standard ``Dockerfile`` using the Python 3.12 AWS base image for Lambda is provided here for reference:
+The standard ``Dockerfile`` using the Python 3.12 AWS base image for Lambda is also provided for reference:

 .. code:: bash